mahendrabairagi/visual/roaddamageinspection.md

 ### Conclusion

 In this lab, you learned how to deploy a Road Surface Damage detection model to AWS DeepLens.
-This enables AWS DeepLens to perform real-time object detection using the built-in camera.
+This enables AWS Deeplens to perform real-time object detection using the built-in camera.
 You can see that it’s possible to use AWS services to build some very powerful AI solutions.

 ### Citation: